AndrewJoshuaFreeman/post-quantum-key-exchange/README.md

 ## overview

-this implements a lattice-based key encapsulation mechanism using the hardness of learning with errors. the protocol allows two parties to agree on a shared 256-bit key that remains secure against quantum adversaries.
+implements a lattice-based key encapsulation mechanism using the hardness of learning with errors. the protocol allows two parties to agree on a shared 256-bit key that remains secure against quantum attacks

 core components:
 - parameter sets tunable for security/performance tradeoff